Transfer Application Checklist

 - A record of SAT or ACT scores (on your final secondary school transcript or from the testing agency) unless you have verified with the transfer counselor that you will have completed at least 61 semester (92 quarter) transferable credits prior to enrollment at Lewis & Clark.
 Students applying via the Test-Optional Portfolio Path are not required to submit these scores.
-See question #7 of the Transfer FAQ for more information.

 - The Common Application’s Academic Evaluation or a letter of recommendation completed by a college instructor who has taught you in a full credit, traditional academic (non-performance or studio) class.
 Test-Optional Portfolio Path applicants must submit two academic instructor evaluations.
-See question #8 of the Transfer FAQ for more information.

 Note: Personal interviews are an optional part of the application process.
 If you’re wondering whether you should schedule an interview, read the top ten questions about Lewis & Clark College interviews.